Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 76%

-of online shoppers prefer to buy products with information in their native language.
-40% never buy from websites in another.
+of online shoppers prefer to buy with information in their native language.
+40% never buy from sites in another.

 CSA Research, "Can't Read, Won't Buy", survey of 8,709 consumers across 29 countries